-The problem usually happens when using edge wound wire, although it can happen with round wire as well.
-The reason is that FINEMotor does not contain wire enough larger dimensions for such large winding widths.
+The problem usually happens when using edge wound wire, although it can happen with round wires as well.
+The reason is that FINEMotor does not contain larger dimensions wires enough for such large winding widths.
 It is, however, easy to add larger wire dimensions to the text database, See appendix 4.2.